CaelanDrayer/caelandrayer.ca/knowledge_base/Email/index.md

 >
 > Congratulations!
 You are now spoofing an email address.
 >
-> While it would generally require a step or two more to actually work - in concept, this is all that is required.
+> *While it would actually require a step or two more to actually work - in concept this is all that is required.*

 > [!hint]+ Email Authentication Best Practices
 > The "Messaging, Malware and Mobile Anti-Abuse Working Group" (M3AAWG)  have a very comprehensive guide on best practices for email authentication.
 Take a read!